Medicare Advantage Plans in Texas

 Medicare Advantage Prescription Drug plans

-Some Medicare Advantage plans provide prescription drug coverage on top of medical coverage.
-These are called Medicare Advantage Prescription Drug plans (MAPDs).
-If you enroll in an MAPD, you don't need to buy a separate Part D plan for your medications.
+Some Medicare Advantage plans in Texas (as in other states) provide prescription drug coverage on top of medical coverage.
+These are called Medicare Advantage Prescription Drug plans.
+If you enroll in this type of plan, you don’t need to enroll in a separate Medicare Part D Prescription Drug Plan for your medications.
+A Medicare Advantage Prescription Drug plan gives you all your Medicare coverage in a single plan.

 Comparing Medicare Advantage plans in Texas

-There are some important points to keep in mind when looking to enroll in a Medicare Advantage plan .
-The MA market is different in each county, and not every plan is readily available all throughout Texas.
-Your options will depend on where you live.
+There are some important points to keep in mind when looking to enroll in a Medicare Advantage plan.
+The Medicare Advantage market may be different in each county, and not every plan is readily available all throughout Texas.
+Plan availability and costs may vary.

-As you shop for plans, compare the costs of a Medicare Advantage plan to its list of benefits.
-Many plans charge low premiums, some as low as $0 per month (although you remain responsible for paying your Part B premium no matter what), but lower premium plans may not include comprehensive coverage, making you responsible for higher deductibles and/or copayments.
+As you shop for plans, you might compare the costs of a Medicare Advantage plan to its list of benefits.
+Many plans charge low premiums, some as low as $0 per month; but don’t forget to look at all the out-of-pocket costs for each plan, such as deductibles and/or copayments.